Open-source software movement: Evidence of open-source adoption

 "For educators, The Open Source Movement allowed access to software that could be used in teaching students how to apply the theories they were learning".
 With open networks and software, teachers are able to share lessons, lectures, and other course materials within a community.
 OpenTechComm is a program that is dedicated to "open to access, open to use, and open to edit — textbook or pedagogical resource that teachers of technical and professional communication courses at every level can rely on to craft free offerings to their students."
 As stated earlier, access to programs like this would be much more cost efficient for educational departments.

 Open source in healthcare — Created in June 2009 by the nonprofit eHealthNigeria, the open-source software OpenMRS is used to document health care in Nigeria.
 The use of this software began in Kaduna, Nigeria to serve the purpose of public health.
 OpenMRS manages features such as alerting health care workers when patients show warning signs for conditions and records births and deaths daily, among other features.
 The success of this software is caused by its ease of use for those first being introduced to the technology, compared to more complex proprietary healthcare software available in first world countries.
 This software is community-developed and can be used freely by anyone, characteristic of open-source applications.
 So far, OpenMRS is being used in Rwanda, Mozambique, Haiti, India, China, and the Philippines.
 The impact of open source in healthcare is also observed by Apelon Inc, the "leading provider of terminology and data interoperability solutions".
 Recently, its Distributed Terminology System (Open DTS) began supporting the open-source MySQL database system.
 This essentially allows for open-source software to be used in healthcare, lessening the dependence on expensive proprietary healthcare software.
 Due to open-source software, the healthcare industry has available a free open-source solution to implement healthcare standards.
 Not only does open source benefit healthcare economically, but the lesser dependence on proprietary software allows for easier integration of various systems, regardless of the developer.

 Companies

 IBM

 Originally, IBM was not the company that branched out to any means of open source software.
 They upheld into believing that intellectual property along with other privatized means of software around the 1990s.
 From a citation, it wasn't until IBM was challenged by the evolving competitive market, specifically from Microsoft, that they decided to invest their resources more into open source software.
 Since then, their focus shifted more on customer service and a more robust software support.
-IBM has been a leading proponent of the Open Source Initiative, and began supporting Linux in 1998.
+IBM has been a leading proponent of the Open Source Initiative, and began supporting Linux in 1998, where they invested $1 Billion worth of technical and corporate resources.